For any guy that’s used Nair before, you’re keenly aware of just how effective it is in removing hair.

 This is an interesting question.

-On the surface, the answer is actually, “Yes, it can.”
+On the surface, the answer is actually, “Yes, you can.”

-Put simply, you 100% can use Nair on your balls to remove your pubic hair.
+Put simply, you 100% can use Nair on your armpits to remove armpit hair.

 The more important question is whether you should.

 Nair, as a chemical has a pH level between 11 and 12.5.
 This high level of alkalinity is why Nair works so well.

 Again, the whole point of it is to chemically burn your hair fibers to the point that you can easily wipe them away.